KennethAlbert/phase-2-project/README.md

 The book items will be stored in the books state variable and passed down via props to child components for future rendering on the UI

-2.see every item available in cart
+2. see every item available in cart
 ```
 const[incart ,setCart]=useState([]);
  const newBook= books.filter(book=>{